NIME-conference/cookbook/Chairs/general_chair.md

 ** paper/music selection
 ** conference profile

-The most important is to understand what went well, and what can be improved.
+One way to help the drafting of the evaluation report is to open an online NIME Conference Survey on the last day of the Conference to all attendees, in order to collect detailed feedback and information on the conference.
+The most important thing is to understand what went well, and what can be improved.